sifrr/sifrr/packages/browser/sifrr-template/README.md

 ##### Optimizing Performance

-By default new template instance will be create whenever CombinedHTML is created.
-But since we are only changing props, we can reuse old rendered template and update that only.
+By default new template instance will be created whenever CombinedHTML is updated.
+But since we are only changing props, we can reuse old rendered template and update that.
-This is much more performant, since it only updates dom where needed, instead of replacing everything on updation.
+This is much more performant, since it only updates dom where needed, instead of replacing everything and creating new dom nodes.
-You can do this by passing oldValue to template creator functions, and it will update old template if present or will create new template.
+You can do this by passing oldValue to template creator functions, and it will update old template if present else create new template.

 ```js
 // combine